 What You Should Know

 The Inflation Reduction Act of 2022 led to some significant changes to Medicare that will become effective in 2025.
-When reviewing your existing plan and the costs associated with it, there are four key updates you should be aware of.
+When reviewing your existing plan and the costs associated with it, there are three key updates you should be aware of.

 #1 – A $2,000 out-of-pocket maximum for prescription drugs